fandora-network/docs/docs/develop/getting-started.md

 ## **Stay Updated**

 Decentralized application development encourages network decentralization.
-Follow our social media handles for more insights and updates about the Polygon ecosystem.
-You can find the links to all the Polygon communities [here](https://polygon.technology/community/).
+Follow our social media handles for more insights and updates about the fandora ecosystem.
+You can find the links to all the fandora communities [here](https://fandora.technology/community/).